January 6 committee sends letter to GOP Rep. Scott Perry, asking to interview him - KESQ

 Perry’s office has not responded to multiple requests from CNN to either confirm or deny that he was in contact with Meadows regarding Clark’s appointment.

-Earlier this month, Democratic Rep. Bennie Thompson of Mississippi, who chairs the committee, indicated that subpoenaing the records of lawmakers was still on the table.
+Earlier this month, Thompson indicated that subpoenaing the records of lawmakers was still on the table.

 “Absolutely,” Thompson said when asked about the potential of subpoenaing records of his colleagues.
 “I mean, it’s, you know, it’s an investigation.
 And we have methodically walking through the investigation.
 At that point, we’ll make the ultimate decision, whether that’s the direction we want to go.”